kuking/go-frodokem/README.md

 ```
 #### Note on Concurrency
 This library is stateless.
 A FrodoKEM struct (as returned by i.e. `frodo.Frodo640AES()`) can be used concurrently.
-keys are immutable `[]byte` and they can be shared between concurrent goroutines.
+Keys are immutable `[]byte` and they can be shared between concurrent goroutines.

 ### Pending
 - implement optimisations with SIMD instructions